ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly used to support scientific research, but their knowledge of scientific advancements can quickly become outdated.
-We introduce \methodname, a new framework for evaluating scientific knowledge update methods over scientific knowledge spanning the past, present, and future. \methodname defines three metrics: \emph{knowledge preservation}, the extent to which models' understanding of previously learned papers are preserved; \emph{knowledge acquisition}, how well scientific claims from newly introduced papers are acquired; and \emph{knowledge projection}, the ability of the updated model to anticipate or generalize to related scientific claims that may emerge in the future.
-Using \methodname, we examine the scientific knowledge of LLMs on claim judgment and generation tasks across a curated dataset of 15,444 scientific papers and 30,888 scientific claims from ten domains including \emph{medicine, biology, materials science,} and \emph{computer science}.
-We evaluate five representative knowledge update approaches including training- and inference-time methods.
-With extensive experiments, we find that the best-performing knowledge update methods can preserve only 85.9\% of existing knowledge, acquire 71.7\% of new knowledge, and project 37.7\% of future knowledge.
-Inference-based methods work for larger models, whereas smaller models require training to achieve comparable performance.
-Cross-domain analysis reveals that performance on these objectives is correlated.
-Even when applying on specialized scientific LLMs, existing knowledge update methods fail to achieve these objectives collectively, underscoring that developing robust scientific knowledge update mechanisms is both crucial and challenging.
+We introduce \methodname, a new framework for evaluating scientific knowledge update methods over scientific knowledge spanning the past, present, and future. \methodname defines three metrics: \emph{knowledge preservation}, the extent to which models' understanding of previously learned papers is preserved; \emph{knowledge acquisition}, how well scientific claims from newly introduced papers are acquired; and \emph{knowledge projection}, the ability of the updated model to anticipate or generalize to related scientific claims that may emerge in the future.
+Using \methodname, we evaluate the scientific knowledge of LLMs through claim judgment and generation tasks on a curated dataset across ten domains.
+We evaluate five representative knowledge update approaches and find that the best-performing knowledge update methods can preserve only 85.9\% of existing knowledge, acquire 71.7\% of new knowledge, and project 37.7\% of future knowledge, underscoring that developing robust scientific knowledge update mechanisms is both crucial and challenging.